Gluon TMDs and NRQCD matrix elements in $J/\psi$ production at an EIC: Introduction

 The processes considered in this paper are gluon induced, and are therefore expected to be enhanced when considering smaller $x$ values.
 At an EIC, the smaller the $x$ value, the smaller the $Q$ values covered, so one has to keep a balance between the $x$ and $Q$ ranges.
 For the $J/\psi$ case one can go to lower $x$ values.
 Since we consider only a limited $Q$ range, we will not include TMD evolution, although this can be done along the lines considered in Ref.~\cite{Mukherjee:2016qxa}.
 To assess the less studied influence of evolution in $x$, we perform a numerical study of the implications nonlinear small-$x$ evolution would have in the range from $x\sim10^{-2}$ to $ x\sim10^{-4}$ covered by the EIC at low $Q$ values of a few GeV.
 It turns out to have only a moderate suppression effect.
 This study is limited to the unpolarized proton case, for which nonperturbative models are available for the corresponding small-$x$ gluon distributions~\cite{McLerran:1993ni,McLerran:1993ka,McLerran:1994vd}, which we use as the initial condition for the evolution.
 The Color Glass Condensate effective theory~\cite{Gelis:2010nm} makes it then possible to calculate the nonlinear evolution in rapidity of these distributions, in the presence of saturation.
 This was done with the help of a numerical implementation of JIMWLK on the lattice in Refs.~\cite{Dumitru:2015gaa,Marquet:2016cgx,Marquet:2017xwy}.
 We use the results therein obtained for the unpolarized and linearly polarized WW TMDs inside an unpolarized hadron, to show predictions for our azimuthal modulations at different values of rapidity in the low-$x$ limit.

 The paper is organized as follows.
 In Section~\ref{sec:def} we provide the operator definition of gluon TMDs and discuss their process dependence.
 The derivation of the cross section for unpolarized quarkonium production in DIS, within the TMD framework, can be found in Section~\ref{sec:HQ}.
 Further details of the calculations are relegated to Appendix~\ref{sec:app}.
 The azimuthal moments providing direct access to gluon TMDs are defined in Section~\ref{sec:asymm}.
 Similar observables for polarized quarkonium production are discussed in Section~\ref{sec:pol}.
-Our strategy for the extraction of the CO LDMEs, based on the combination of azimuthal asymmetries for bound and open heavy-quark pair production, is described in Section~\ref{sec:LDME}.
+Our strategy for the extraction of the CO LDMEs, based on the combination of azimuthal asymmetries for bound and open heavy-quark pair production, is described in Section~\ref{sec:LDME}, followed by a numerical study of smearing effects on this extraction in Section~\ref{sec:smearing}.
 Upper limits of the azimuthal moments, as well as an analysis of the small-$x$ evolution of gluon TMDs and the $\cos 2\phi$ asymmetries, are presented in Section~\ref{sec:pheno}.
 Summary and conclusions are given in Section~\ref{sec:conc}.